ThijnK/three-boids/README.md

-# Portfolio Website
+# GA WEG!

-This repository contains the code for my portfolio website.
+Next.js playground for experimenting with web technologies like Three.js.